ryeii/latorch/README.md

 # latorch - Latex to Pytorch Translator

+Welcome to the Latex to Pytorch Translator!
+This tool allows you to evaluate equations in Latex with Pytorch.

 $$
 \begin{bmatrix} \cos(0) & 2 & 3 \\ 4 & \argmax(\sin(0.5), \cos(0.5)) & 6 \end{bmatrix} * \begin{bmatrix} 7 & 8 \\ 9 & 10 \\ 11 & 12 \end{bmatrix} * \sin(\argmin(2, 1))
 $$